Shared-Milk/shared-milk-ui/README.md

 ## Code Architecture <a name="codeArchitecture"></a>

-This application utlizes seventeen functional components and uses React Hooks to manage state and perform network requests.
+This application utilizes seventeen functional components and uses React Hooks to manage state and perform network requests.

 ## Technologies Used <a name="techUsed"></a>